Wrapped Velas Reaches Market Cap of $50.22 Million (WVLX)

 Wrapped Velas Profile

-Wrapped Velas’ genesis date was April 25th, 2019.
+Wrapped Velas was first traded on April 25th, 2019.
 Wrapped Velas’ total supply is 2,279,175,680 coins.
-Wrapped Velas’ official message board is medium.com/velasblockchain.
-The official website for Wrapped Velas is velas.com.
+The Reddit community for Wrapped Velas is https://reddit.com/r/velas and the currency’s Github account can be viewed here.
+Wrapped Velas’ official website is velas.com.
+The official message board for Wrapped Velas is medium.com/velasblockchain.
 Wrapped Velas’ official Twitter account is @velasblockchain and its Facebook page is accessible here.
-The Reddit community for Wrapped Velas is https://reddit.com/r/velas and the currency’s Github account can be viewed here.

-It is usually not currently possible to buy alternative cryptocurrencies such as Wrapped Velas directly using U.S. dollars.
-Investors seeking to acquire Wrapped Velas should first buy Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as GDAX, Changelly or Gemini.
+It is usually not possible to buy alternative cryptocurrencies such as Wrapped Velas directly using U.S. dollars.
+Investors seeking to trade Wrapped Velas should first buy Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Gemini, GDAX or Changelly.
 Investors can then use their newly-acquired Bitcoin or Ethereum to buy Wrapped Velas using one of the exchanges listed above.

 Receive News & Updates for Wrapped Velas Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Wrapped Velas and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.